Nath5/frogoracletradingdocs/docs/sr/sr.md

 FrogOracle is available in two formats:

-1. **Trading Portal** (this documentation): A standalone web application with comprehensive features
+1. **Trading Portal**: A standalone web application with comprehensive features
 2. **TradingView Indicator**: A custom indicator that can be added to TradingView charts

 ## Types of Lines